oktadev/okta-blog/_source/_posts/2022-04-27-ultimate-guide-elasticsearch-nodejs.md

 After completing this tutorial, you now know how to implement powerful Elasticsearch features into your Express app and secure it with Okta.
 But that's just the first step to building a feature-rich, scalable, and secure application!

-If you’d like to learn more about building web apps with Node.js, you might want to check out these other great posts:
+If you'd like to learn more about building web apps with Node.js, you might want to check out these other great posts:

 - [Build Secure Node Authentication with Passport.js and OpenID Connect](/blog/2018/05/18/node-authentication-with-passport-and-oidc)
 - [Build User Registration with Node, React, and Okta](/blog/2018/02/06/build-user-registration-with-node-react-and-okta)